gh0stfrk/bookGenie-backend/readme.md

 python3 main.py
 ```

+## Local Development
+- Clone this repo
+- Follow the setup instructions
+- If you find any issues create a issue in this repository

 ## Handling API credentials
 - There are two API credentials broadly, actually three
 - One is OPEN AI's API key, the other two are google service accounts, one for firebase backend, and the other to write logs to sheets